liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ## Control Flow
+- Control flow is the order in which statements are executed in a script.

 ### Main Function
 - A **main function** is a function that acts as a script's **entry point** when it is run directly.
 It is NOT run when imported